NICMx/Jool/doc/usr/usr-flags-general.markdown

 These ICMP errors are supposed to contain the offending MTU so the emitter can resize and resend its packets accordingly.

 The minimum MTU for IPv6 is 1280.
 The minimum MTU for IPv4 is 68.
-Therefore, Jool can find itself wanting to report an illegal MTU while translating a _Packet too Big_ into a _Fragmentation Needed_.
+Therefore, Jool can find itself wanting to report an illegal MTU while translating a _Fragmentation Needed_ (v4) into a _Packet too Big_ (v6).

 - If `--boostMTU` is OFF, Jool will not attempt to fix MTU values of _Packet too Big_ ICMP errors when they are too small.
 - If `--boostMTU` is ON and an incoming _Fragmentation Needed_ reports a MTU which is smaller than 1280, Jool will report a MTU of 1280.